nabeeljadoon/Cardiopulmonary-Resusciation-Device-CPR-Design/README.md

 This project aligns with the **American Heart Association (AHA) CPR Guidelines** and has been optimized for use across **children, adults, and senior citizens**.

-> 🚀 **A Pre-Print of this Research Has Been Submitted!** Stay tuned for its release.
+> 🚀 **A Pre-Print of this Research Has Been Submitted!** Check out: https://arxiv.org/abs/2502.11171

 ## 🛠 Features & Innovations